DanilAndreev/LumoRT/README.md

 ```

 ### Example settings
-> Attention: for now D3D12 is just one stable backend.
-It is enabled by default.
+> Attention: For now supported backends for this example are: D3D12
 #### Ray Tracing
 Add following to ```[EXAMPLE SETTINGS DEFINES]``` section:
 ```